Okagii/Okagii/README.md

 2. Any pronouns!
 Idm/idc.
 3. Idn/Eng, good at both languages!
 4. INTJ-T.
-5. Idk how to explain my personality but you can try to interact with me to see my personality.
+5. Idk how to explain myself but you can try to interact with me to know.
 6. I have Borderline Personality Disorder (BPD) which can affect how I respond.
 I might need some extra space or time to process things, so please interact with me cautiously and kindly.
 Your understanding means a lot.
-7. C+H (Idm being covered) and w2i if I'm afk!
+7. C+H (Idm being covered or asked to move) and w2i if I'm afk!
 8. I like PJSK, Genshin Impact, Honkai Star-rail, Roblox, Danganronpa, Black Butler, my friends, and more (You can ask about it if you want, Idm.)
 9. Dni - Basic dni critea, I will block you if I find you making me uncomfy.
 10. Dnc - No copy, but taking inspo is fine (if you're my friends)